luastan/tricks-content/tricks/environment/luastan.md

 ## Windows Set-Up

+### PowerToys

+[PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) is an amazing set of utilities that greatly boost productivity on windows.
+Grab the installer from their [GitHub releases](https://aka.ms/installpowertoys).

 ### Windows Terminal

 You can install it from the [Microsoft Store](https://www.microsoft.com/store/productId/9N0DX20HK701).
 I use it for accessing my WSL distros, Powershell and SSH connections.